spiwokv/Fourier-Transform-Understanding-by-R/convolution/README.md

 The convolution of *f* (red) and *g* (blue) step function is a single zigzag function.

-The reason why convolution is important in Fourier transform is that Fourier transform of product of two functions is eqal to convolution of Fourier transforms of individual functions.
+The reason why convolution is important in Fourier transform is that Fourier transform of product of two functions is equal to convolution of Fourier transforms of individual functions.
 This is known as a convolution theorem.
-For example in NMR the signal is formed by waves with exponantial decay.
+For example in NMR the signal is formed by waves with exponential decay.
-The signal is most intensive right after excitation and it decays with time bacause nuclei are returning back to equilibria.
+The signal is most intensive right after excitation and it decays with time because nuclei are returning back to equilibria.
 The signal is thus a product of a sine wave and exponential.
 Fourier transform of such function is therefore a convolution of Fourier transforms of these functions.
-Fourier transform of sine waves gives a delta function -- infinitly high and infinitely narrow peak with area equal to 1 and centered in the frequency of the sine wave.
+Fourier transform of sine waves gives a delta function -- infinitely high and infinitely narrow peak with area equal to 1 and centered in the frequency of the sine wave.
 Fourier transform of exponential gives a Lorenzian function.
 It is a bell-shaped function similar to Gaussian functions.
 Convolution gives and exactly same Lorenzian fuction, but instead of zero it is centered